axibase/atsd/sql/performance.md

 The database keeps track of query executions including detailed statistics in an in-memory structure.
 The list of running and completed queries is available on the **SQL Query Statistics** page.

 The list can be filtered by user, source, status, query part, and elapsed time.
-Additional information about the query is displayed on the query detail page.
+Additional information about the query is displayed on the **Query Plan** page.

-Users with an `ADMIN` role are authorized to view and cancel all queries whereas non-administrative users are restricted to viewing and cancelling only their own queries.
+Users with an `ADMIN` role are authorized to view and cancel all queries whereas non-administrative users are restricted to viewing and cancelling their own queries.

 ![Query Reporting](./images/sql-query-reporting.png)